draftedus/require-rewrite/README.md

 ## TODO:

-- Extend the API to allow manipulation of existing resolver.
+- Extend the API to allow manipulation of existing resolver and include paths.